jrmann100/dartmouth-directory/PRIVACY.md

 # Dartmouth Directory Privacy Policy

-Dartmouth Directory is a direct proxy to [lookup.dartmouth.edu](https://lookup.dartmouth.edu).
+The Dartmouth Directory app is a direct proxy to [lookup.dartmouth.edu](https://lookup.dartmouth.edu). **All data is provided by Dartmouth College.**

-Your searches are submitted to this third party in order to obtain search results.
+Your searches are submitted to this third party website in order to obtain search results.

+To the knowledge of the developer, Dartmouth College does not collect any user data beyond what is needed to provide search results ("for a period longer than necessary to service the transmitted request in real time.")

-No user data is collected by the app.
+No user data is collected by the app itself.